Updated: January 11, 2025

 Legal compliance isn’t just a best practice, it’s a requirement for SaaS providers.
 Following industry-specific world-wide and local regulations can be worth a thousand words if you want to prove your reliability to potential SaaS customers.

 If you provide SaaS industry-specific software, you have to take this into account, as local industry regulations may differ.
 Let’s take the healthcare sector as an example.
-In the US, you must comply with HITECH and HIPAA SaaS requirements as a software provider.
+In the US, you must add compliance with the HITECH Act and HIPAA SaaS requirements to your security standards as a software provider.

 However, if you want to expand your market reach and offer your solution, let’s say, in Canada, you’ll need to follow PIPEDA stipulations.
 This act is quite similar to HIPAA, but there are still differences, the violation of which can cost you up to $100,000.
 For instance, PIPEDA applies to all customer data, while HIPAA covers only healthcare-related confidential data.